bacalhau-project/bacalhau/docs/getting-started/architecture.md

 The Executor is a critical component of the Bacalhau network that handles the execution of jobs and ensures that the storage used by the job is local.
 One of its main responsibilities is to present the input and output storage volumes into the job when it is run.

 It is important to note that storage can differ between Docker and WebAssembly (wasm).
-Therefore, if a job references a specific IPFS cid, two different storage providers may be used based on the executor used for the job.
+Therefore, if a job references a specific CID (Content IDentifier), two different storage providers may be used based on the executor used for the job.

 The Executor performs two primary functions:
 - presenting the storage volumes in a format that is suitable for the executor, and,